Abercrombie River National Park

 Read more about Abercrombie River National Park

-Jump in your 4WD and follow the fire trails.
-Hunt out Licking Hole and discover an abandoned goldminer’s cottage.
-Relics of the 19th century gold rush – diggings, water races and sluices – can also be found by hiking along the riverbanks.
+You can follow fire trails, seek out swimming, canoeing and trout fishing spots, and explore the waterways.
+Or hunt out Licking Hole and discover an abandoned goldminer's cottage.
+Relics of the 19th century gold rush – diggings, water races and sluices – can also be found along the riverbanks.

 Local alerts